LM1290/BioGuard/README.md

 ### Key Capabilities
 *   **Permutational Invariance:** Implemented a symmetric pair-encoding strategy `(A+B) ⊕ |A-B| ⊕ (A*B)` to ensure `Interaction(Drug A, Drug B) == Interaction(Drug B, Drug A)`, eliminating directional bias.
-*   **Zero Data Leakage:** Utilizes Pair-Disjoint Splitting to ensure structural motifs present in the test set are strictly unseen during training.
+*   **Zero Data Leakage:** Utilizes Pair-Disjoint Splitting to ensure drug pairs present in the test set are strictly unseen during training.
 *   **High-Sensitivity Screening:** Optimized for Recall (0.89) to function as a safety filter in early-stage discovery pipelines, prioritizing the detection of potential adverse events.

 ---